NewIcon’s eMED ICON automated dispensing cabinets (ADCs) help monitor medication waste at Sydvestjysk Hospital’s patient wards.

 Seeing the benefits the first eMED ICON automated dispensing cabinets (installed in 2018) had on reducing medication waste, Sydvestjysk Hospital Pharmacy purchased an additional cabinet in 2022.
 The new eMED will be placed on the ground floor in the new patient ward.
 “With the new eMED, Sydvestjysk Hospital Pharmacy wants to continue centralizing medicines that are not frequently used.
 When these medicines are decentralized to different departments, they expire and cause wastage after being opened and left unused,” NewIcon Sales Manager Hanne Hansen-Nord explains.

 Pharmacy Technician Søs Nørgård Andreasen, who works at Sydvestjysk Hospital Pharmacy, comments, “We will use the new cabinet to store all kinds of medicines, some of which are for diabetes, antibiotics, asthma, and epilepsy – the most commonly picked up by staff.
 The cabinet will only be accessible to nurses working in the patient wards.
 The cabinets are very convenient for the nurses as they now have immediate access to the medicines whenever needed.
-Unlike before, when ordering from the hospital pharmacy, they could wait until the next day to get the medicines.”
+Before the eMED arrived, the nurses could wait until the next day to get the medicines when ordering from the hospital pharmacy.”

 At the old building, 7 to 8 wards share the same assortment of medicines, all stored in the eMED, instead of having duplicate stocks at the wards.
 “The eMED ICON automated dispensing cabinets help manage and reduce the number of medicines that go to waste,” says Andreasen.